Home » Drilling Problems » Lost Circulation Material In Drilling

 • Take Care when using coarser grades of Lost Circulation Material while drilling because there are often limitations on LCM concentrations and particle sizes that can be pumped through the MWD and LWD tools.

-• Remember that Coarse Drilling LCM may cause plugging the bit jets, especially if the LCM has been mixed quickly and is still lumpy as it is pumped down-hole.
+• Remember that Coarse Drilling LCM may cause plugging of the bit jets, especially if the LCM has been mixed quickly and is still lumpy as it is pumped down-hole.

-• Don’t use Conventional LCM materials (e.g. Nut Plug, Mica, etc.) when trying to cure losses in the production zone because this might damage the formation.
+• Don’t use Conventional LCM materials (e.g., Nut Plug, Mica, etc.) when trying to cure losses in the production zone because this might damage the formation.

 Losses in the reservoir should be treated using Lost circulation material which is designed for use in production zones as sized Calcium Carbonate bridging material, which can be acidized.